-- (a) The equivalent of 5 times the mass of the actual package; and - (b) The equivalent of 13 kPa multiplied by the vertically projected area of the package.
+- (a) A total weight equal to 5 times the maximum weight of the package; and - (b) The equivalent of 13 kPa multiplied by the vertically projected area of the package.

 The load shall be applied uniformly to two opposite sides of the specimen, one of which shall be the base on which the package would typically rest.